patrickjuchli/basic-ftp/README.md

 Any error reported by the FTP server will be thrown as `FTPError`.
 The connection to the FTP server stays intact and you can continue to use your `Client` instance.

 This is different with a timeout or connection error: In addition to an `Error` being thrown, any connection to the FTP server will be closed.
-You’ll have to instantiate a new `Client` and reconnect, if you want to continue any work.
+You’ll have to reconnect with `client.access()`, if you want to continue any work.

 ## Logging